Shorts of Glory

-Of all the statues along Whitehall in London (technically, the heart of the British Empire), my favorite is the sturdy Ghurka Soldier.
+Of all the statues along Whitehall in London (technically, the heart of the British Empire), my favorite is the sturdy Gurkha Soldier.

 I can’t promise that stepping into his pants will make a person more intrepid, but the way they look is a nudge in the right direction.

-Washed-down cotton, generous cut, 8 1/2" inseam, four big pockets, and distinctive slimming cummerbund waistband with buckles and adjustment straps.
+Gurkha Shorts (No. 6594).
+Washed-down cotton, generous cut.
+9" inseam Four big pockets and distinctive slimming cummerbund waistband with buckles and adjustment straps.
+Imported.